Wineries, Breweries, and Distilleries

 In the heart of Virginia wine country, Virginia craft beer is on tap.
 Quickly medaling and becoming recognized as serious craft beer purveyors, 6 area breweries are within an easy drive of the Holladay House in Orange, Virginia.
 The Brew Ridge Trail conveniently lists the craft breweries and gives directions and descriptions.
 For a more comprehensive list of Virginia craft breweries, the Virginia tourism site provides a great interactive map and listings.
 Don't feel like driving?
-Walk down Main Street to either Beggars Banquet or The Light Well and pick up a selection of local craft brews right here in town!
+Walk down Main Street to The Light Well and for a flight of local craft brews!

 Starr Hill: Starr Hill Brewery began in 1999 in a historic storefront in Charlottesville that was once home to Virginia’s first craft brewing operation.
 Now operating just outside of Charlottesville, Starr Hill produces 7 house and about 9 seasonal craft brews.
 Starr Hill's award-winning brews are available all along the Mid-Atlantic and Southeast in restaurants and supermarkets.
 A visit to their tasting room is worth the trip for the craft brew flight and the tour!